Kleinmann's tortoise: Status and conservation

-Once found in Egypt, Libya and Israel, the habitat of T. kleinmanni in Egypt has been all but destroyed, and the Egyptian tortoise is close to complete extinction there; in 2006, only 10 wild individuals were known from the vicinity of Lake Bardawil.
+Once found in Egypt, Libya and Israel/ Palestine, the habitat of T. kleinmanni in Egypt has been all but destroyed, and the Egyptian tortoise is close to complete extinction there; in 2006, only 10 wild individuals were known from the vicinity of Lake Bardawil.
 Two populations can still be found in Libya, but much of the coastline habitat has been destroyed because of human activity.
 Habitat loss and the illegal pet trade are huge issues facing the species; it is also hunted locally for use in folk medicine.
 The population is still on the decline, and the risk of extinction in the wild is very real if habitat degradation and illegal trade continue at their present rate.
 In Israel, T. kleinmanni (previously known as T. werneri) populations are known from northwestern Negev and the Yemin Plain, with lone individuals occasionally found near Yeruham.
 It is protected by law and several conservation programs, such as the establishment of new protected areas, but is still highly threatened by the conversion of habitat to agricultural fields, extensive animal herding, and the approval of new developments on the sand dunes of the western Negev.
-In 2010, the population in Israel was estimated at less than 2,000 individuals.
+In 2010, the population in Israel/ Palestine was estimated at less than 2,000 individuals.